mbenkmann/goformat/README.md

      go get github.com/mbenkmann/goformat/goformat

 Either command will install the goformat binary to $GOPATH/bin.
-Alternatively, clone the git repository and execute `make` at the top level.
+Alternatively, clone the git repository and execute 'make' at the top level.
 This will create the goformat binary in the bin/ subdirectory of the cloned repository.

 SYNOPSIS